Do Not Neglect Your Spouse by Mufti Ismail Menk

 During the Prophet hood, the Quraish did all they could to stop the Prophet (Sallallahu-Alayhi-Wasallam) preaching Islam.
 Nothing worked.
 The Prophet (Sallallahu-Alayhi-Wasallam) continued his mission, relying on Allah.
 Hazrat Khadijah (R.A) was his source of encouragement and comfort.
 She also had to bear enormous strain and suffering during the boycott at Sha’bi (the valley of) Abu Talib for three years.

-The great Muslim lady Khadijah (R.A) passed away on 10th Ramadhan in the tenth year of Hijrah, 620 CE, at the age of 65.
+The great Muslim lady Khadijah (R.A) passed away on 10th Ramadhan 3 years before Hijrah, 620 CE, at the age of 65.
 Her death was a great loss to the Prophet (Sallallahu-Alayhi-Wasallam).
 He said:

 “I cannot bear the scene, I believe that Allah has kept much good in it.”